pmeeny/CI-MS4-LoveRugby/README.md

 https://www.section.io/engineering-education/django-unit-testing/#testing-views where it gave me a good idea on the type of unit tests to write

-- Bootstrap 5.0, I used some of the sample code from https://getbootstrap.com/docs/5.0/customize/components/ for a number of omponents(Buttons, Card, Carousel, Modal, Pagination, Navbar)
+- Bootstrap 5.0, I used some sample code from https://getbootstrap.com/docs/5.0/customize/components/ for a number of component's(Buttons, Card, Carousel, Modal, Pagination, Navbar)

 - For combining filtering and pagination, I used code from https://www.caktusgroup.com/blog/2018/10/18/filtering-and-pagination-django/

+- For mobile flexbox updates, I used code examples from https://www.digitalocean.com/community/tutorials/css-improve-responsiveness-flex-wrap

+- I used some code and found the examples useful in https://www.youtube.com/watch?v=OvTs8BMLb7o and https://www.youtube.com/watch?v=H4QPHLmsZMU for the favourites and reviews functionality in the relevant applications

 # Content
 - Font Awesome (http://fontawesome.com)